A Pretty Penny

 ‘I’ve done it so many times before with other girls.
 I don’t know what happened this time!
 I swear!
 I don’t know!’
 J.B placed his face in his hands.
 His sobs were that of confusion and deep regret.
 ‘I don’t know.’

-While that was happening, I was glancing at the distance between me and the doorway, wondering if I should make a run for it.
+While that was happening, I glanced at the distance between me and the doorway, wondering if I should make a run for it.
 Yes Jimmy was my boss, but the man was clearly unhinged.
 And the longer I stayed in the room, the more complicit I became.
 But, I had to resign myself to the fact that I was not faster than a moving bullet.
 I had a vision of Jimmy pumping two into my back had I made the attempt.
-So there I remained, cemented to the spot as though I’d gazed into Medusa’s eyes.
+So there I remained, cemented to the spot.

-Jimmy had lowered his gun and walked to the foot of the bed where sat on the edge of the mattress.
+Jimmy lowered his gun, walked to the foot of the bed and sat on the edge of the mattress.
 He turned and looked at Chloe with deep sorrow.

 ‘What was your plan?’ said Jimmy, breaking the silence and turning to face J.B.